PandoraMedia/scooch/docs/getting_started/existing_codebase.rst

 Configurizing Code that is not Object Oriented
 ''''''''''''''''''''''''''''''''''''''''''''''

-We are currently working on extending scooch to configure functional code.
+We are currently working on extending Scooch to configure functional code.

 If you're convinced by the arguments in :ref:`benefits` section, you may want to start trying to structure your code using object oriented programming.